Maigoscode/All_Flask-Rest-Api-projects/README.md

 5.Results

 # 1.Project Motivation
-In this project we focused data analysis with Westher  dataset of Bangladesh and answer the following questions:
+In this project I focused data analysis with Westher  dataset of Bangladesh and answer the following questions:

 1.Temparature of Bangladesh